clear-street/sfin-docs/source/locates_rest_api.html.md

 1. Client requests for a list of locates with a filter criteria

-2. Clear Stree responds with a list of locates for the given criteria
+2. Clear Street responds with a list of locates for the given criteria

 # API Details